jrcramos/bing_auto_search/README.md

    ```
    Or [download as ZIP](https://github.com/jrcramos/bing_auto_search/archive/refs/heads/main.zip) and extract it.

-2. **Enable Developer Mode in Chrome**
+2. **Enable Developer Mode in Chromium**
-   - Open Chrome or Edge and navigate to:
+   - Open Chromium or Edge and navigate to:
-     - Chrome: `chrome://extensions/`
+     - Chromium: `Chromium://extensions/`
      - Edge: `edge://extensions/`
    - Toggle **"Developer mode"** ON in the top-right corner